1. What is The Big Read?

 6. I'm not a grantee.
 Can I obtain copies of the Reader's, Teacher's, or audio material?

-Yes, the full content of all these materials is available free-of-charge in the Our Books section.
+Yes, the full content of all these materials is available free-of-charge in the Books & Guides section.

 7. How do you select the featured works for The Big Read?